llyas36/xo/README.md

 > FYI: X API Price is crazy!
 ---

 XO is an experimental Go library designed to simplify development with the **X API**.
-Born out of frustration with existing libraries that felt clunky, incomplete, or hard to use, XO aims to be a modular, intuitive toolkit for developers building apps that interact with space, stream, user, and tweet data.
+It's intuitive toolkit for developers building apps that interact with space, stream, user, and tweet data.

 Whether you're managing user data, streaming tweets, or exploring space-related endpoints, XO is might be a help.

 ---

-## ✨ Features (WIP)
+## Features (WIP)

 - **User Module**: Fetch, update, and manage user profiles
 - **Tweet Module**: Post, delete, and stream tweets